(Including the Top 5 Leverage Points to Grow Your Service Business—FAST!)

 Why?
 Because of the high expectations of your clients combined with the difficulties in finding and managing your workforce to deliver up to YOUR high standards.

-This is a recipe for you the business owner forced into a role of catching many last minute mistakes or “fires” that you have to rush in and fix—often at a high price to your family and personal life.
+This is a recipe for you, the business owner, to be forced into a role of catching many last minute mistakes or “fires” that you have to rush in and fix—often at a high price to your family and personal life.

 Here’s how one of our Business Coaching clients Mark Huha put it (Mark and his wife Dianna own and run a service business located in San Diego for close to 20 years):

 “We used to love this business, but just feel burned out now.
 It feels like we’ve built a job for ourselves.
 And what’s worse, it’s a job where we have all the overhead and stress and responsibility too!”

 If you’ve been in your service business for a while now then we’re sure you understand exactly what they were saying.